twashing/ibgateway/README.md

 ## TODO

+- Troubleshoot EMA; why is it slower than SMA
+  - Test with SINE Wave
 - Signals (SMA, EMA, BB)
   ?
 When there's been a price change of more than $1, what crossovers happened, in the last 5 ticks

 - Remaining Analytics
 - Remaining Signals
 - Strategies
+- Scan market for most volatile stocks

 - Code Cleanup
 - Trading Engine